wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/writing-dapps.md

-# Create dApp: Complete Tutorial
+# How to Create and Launch dApp: Complete Tutorial

 This tutorial explains how to create and launch a dApp based on Waves blockchain.